geoSkogen/equips/README.txt

-ADD THIS LINE TO wp-config.php DURING INSTALLATION:
+ADD THESE LINES TO wp-config.php DURING INSTALLATION:

+define( 'WP_MEMORY_LIMIT', '256M' );
 set_time_limit(300);

-//NOTE: RE: security - this plugin is currently only configured to lookup locations
-//see lines 132 - 145 of equips.php
+NOTE: RE: security - this plugin is currently only configured to lookup locations see lines 144 - 150 of equips.php
-//$stripped_query requires further validation before being injected into text content
+$stripped_query requires further validation before being injected into text content

 ===============
 HOW YOU DO THIS